lxtGH/DecoupleSegNets/README.md

+## (New) DecoupleSegNets are supported by the [PaddleSeg](https://github.com/PaddlePaddle/PaddleSeg) which has better results !!!
+Thanks for their work!!!

 ## (New)DecoupleSegNets are also verified to handle the segmentation cases where the boundaries are important for the task.
 We will release the related code and paper in this repo.